• 23 June - Monday afternoon - Tulsa

 "Lisa, we are magic.
 You designed us; I'm simply tweaking the design.
 No big deal."

-"Okay.
+After the costume change, I said, "Okay, looks good.
 We probably should use more common names for you, too, at least in public.
 Any ideas or preferences?"

 "How about Anna?" said Risa.
 "I'm probably more like Pippi Longstocking than Anne of Green Gables, but Anna is enough like Risa that it will be an easy change."